Courtmacsherry-Timoleague Sewerage Scheme

 Courtmacsherry and Timoleague are popular tourist destinations in West Cork.
 This €10 million project is needed to stop untreated wastewater being discharged directly into the Argideen River which currently impacts the river and bathing waters at Coolmaine.

-The practice of discharging untreated wastewater is no longer acceptable and Irish Water intends to rectify this problem in conjunction with Cork County Council by constructing a new Wastewater Treatment Plant to ensure that wastewater discharging to Argideen River meets appropriate discharge standards.
-The new Wastewater Treatment Plant will bring benefits to Courtmacsherry and Timoleague in terms of health, integrity of the environment and improved water quality for all.
+The practice of discharging untreated wastewater is no longer acceptable and Irish Water has rectified this problem in conjunction with Cork County Council by constructing a new wastewater treatment plant to ensure that wastewater discharging to Argideen River meets appropriate discharge standards.
+The new Wastewater Treatment Plant brings many benefits to Courtmacsherry and Timoleague in terms of health, integrity of the environment and improved water quality for all.

-- The new Wastewater Treatment Plant will bring benefits to Courtmacsherry and Timoleague in terms of health, integrity of the environment and improved water quality for all
+- The new wastewater treatment plant brings many benefits to Courtmacsherry and Timoleague in terms of health, integrity of the environment and improved water quality for all

-- Water quality in Argideen River and the bathing waters at Coolmaine will improve significantly
+- Water quality in Argideen River and the bathing waters at Coolmaine has improved significantly

 - Cleaner water will enhance the amenity value of Courtmacsherry, Timoleague and bathing waters located at Coolmaine